rishabh-j-23/obsidian-notes/Projects/ex-crl.md

         - before every request `ex-crl exec` the request in this workflow file
 - -v, --verbose flag
     - shows everything that is being executed basically all logs
+- `ex-crl env`
+    - use [env] to switch active project environment
+- `ex-crl list`
+    - list to show available requests in table form